NOC-OI/python-novice-esces/_episodes/08-func.md

 Notice that rather than jumbling this code together in one giant `for` loop, we can now read and reuse both ideas separately.
 We can reproduce the previous analysis with a much simpler `for` loop:

-The 1980s and 2010s datasets have missing data which breaks the upcoming example.
-To work around this rename each file to match the full year number, e.g. waves_80s.csv to waves_1980s.csv

 ~~~
 import glob